pool-party/pull-party-bot/README.md

     Takes only `on` and `off` as correct arguments \
     Doesn't affect error messages

++ `/feedback message` - leave a feedback for developers in a free-form

 ## Tools and libraries

 + [Kotlin](https://kotlinlang.org) programming language